festung franzensfeste mit kapelle

 More information

-The Fortezza Fortress stays open every year from early March to mid-November, winter closure in December, January and February.
-Season start 2024 on the 1st of March.
+The Fortezza Fortress stays open every year from early March to early November, Monday rest day (except on public holidays).
+It remains closed in winter.
+Season start 2025 on the 1st of March.

 Suggest an edit/correction